Gigert9/WebApp-Project/README.md

 In addition to configuring a container on our web application, we also had the option to purchase a domain name from GoDaddy to use.
 I chose to do so, purchased the domain "spaldingtech.com", and pointed it at the web application being hosted on Azure.

 We then created a key vault on Azure where we experimented with self-signed certificates before creating and using an app service managed certificate.
-This allowed us to restrict traffic to HTTPS only, as well as avoid trust issues with broswers attempting to connect to our site.
+This allowed us to restrict traffic to HTTPS only, as well as avoid trust issues (due to self-signed certificates) with broswers attempting to connect to our site.

 Finally, we created a front door instance through Azure and created custom WAF rules for our web application.